At a glance

 - Antibiotics to prevent secondary bacterial infection

-- Surgical removal (debride) of tissue which has died
+- Surgical removal (debride) of tissue that has died